 Chef Louis Zandalasini, M. Ed., CFE (Faculty)

 Chef Zandalasini has over 30 years in the culinary arts industry.
 Chef Zandalasini has an Associateâ€™s Degree (AS) in Hotel & Restaurant Management and Culinary Arts from Santa Barbara City College, a Bachelorâ€™s Degree (BS) in Management from Golden Gate University and a Masterâ€™s Degree in Education from California State University, Northridge.
 Chef Zandalasini is certified to teach ServSafeÂ®, a sanitation and safety course that provides students with a Food Protection Managerâ€™ Certification.

 Chef Zandalasini has taught at Santa Barbara City College for 10 years and joined the Culinary Arts Institute @ Los Angeles Mission Collegeâ€™s Culinary Arts Department in 1993.
-Currently you can find Chef Zandalasini teaching Introduction to Hospitality, Dining Room Presentation and Managing Catering Operations courses under the Culinary Arts Institute.
+Currently you can find Chef Zandalasini teaching Dining Room & Beverage Management and Principles of Catering courses under the Culinary Arts Institute.
 Chef Zandalasini is a proud member of the American Culinary Federation (ACF) and the International Food Service Executives Association (IFSEA).

 Chef Ramiro Villegas

-Instructional Assistant/Sous Chef (AM)
+Instructional Assistant (AM)

-Chef Villegas is an Instructional Assistant and Sous Chef (PM) and has an Associateâ€™s Degree (AA) in Food Service Management from Los Angeles Mission College.
+Chef Villegas is an Instructional Assistant (AM) and has an Associateâ€™s Degree (AA) in Food Service Management from Los Angeles Mission College.
 He is currently working on his Bachelorâ€™s Degree (BS) in Business with the focus in Hospitality & Restaurant Management.
-Chef Villegas has been in the industry for over 20 years and which ten years of that was at Sodexo Group, a world famous food service management company specializing in quality corporate and commercial food service.
+Chef Villegas has been in the industry for over 20 years and which ten years of that was one of the chefs at Sodexo Group, a world famous food service management company specializing in quality corporate and commercial food service.

-Chef Villegas has been helping the chef instructors in classes such as Food Production 101, Food Production 102, Professional Baking, and has taught the Sylmar High School Culinary Arts Program for several years.
+As an Instructional Assistant, Chef Villegas has been helping the chef instructors in classes such as Culinary Orientation & Techniques, Culinary Fundamentals I and II, and the Professional Baking classes.
 He was also the ASO LAMC Culinary Club Advisor for two years where he guided and mentored students in their endeavors to promote the club.
-Currently, you will find Chef Villegas running The Servery and coordinating the many catering functions we have onsite and offsite.
+Currently, you will find Chef Villegas running Servery CafÃ© & Grille and coordinating the many catering functions we have onsite and offsite.
 Chef Villegas is a proud member of the American Culinary Federation (ACF) and the International Food Service Executives Association (IFSEA).